BMI calculator

 How to calculate your Body Mass Index (BMI)

-The reading is obtained by performing a simple calculation and provides an objective measurement that takes into account your age as well as their height.
+The reading is obtained by performing a simple calculation and provides an objective measurement that takes into account your age as well as height.

 Most BMIs will fall in between 18 and 30, where 18 is underweight and 30 is obese.